mdechiaro/vctools/README.md

 Contributing:

 Pull requests are welcome.
-Travis CI will test for syntax errors, so I recommend running this code when making changes and before you commit.
+Travis CI will test for syntax errors, so it is recommended that you run this code when making changes and before you commit.

     # run inside project directory
     find . -name "*.py" -type f | xargs pylint --rcfile=.pylintrc